 It is one of the oldest cities in Europe, being a reference for all the people that conquered and created it because of its perfect situation on the Mediterranean Sea.
 Phoenicians, Germans, taifas kingdoms lived in the city until 1487, when the Catholic Kings completed the city reconquest, began to be part of the kingdom of Spain.

-Today, with a population of around 600,000, Malaga is known throughout the world for being the birthplace of Pablo Picasso and Antonio Banderas, but the city has much more to offer with a wide range of museums, delicious cuisine and a Cultural life to the height of any European city.
+Today, with a population of around 600.000 inhabitants, Malaga is known throughout the world for being the birthplace of Pablo Picasso and Antonio Banderas, but the city has much more to offer with a wide range of museums, delicious cuisine and a Cultural life to the level of any European city.

 Where do I start my trip to Malaga?